open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 #### How can I see Continuous Profiling configuration?

-The OpenTelemetry .NET AutomaticInstrumentation logs the profiling configuration at `Debug` log level during the startup.
+The OpenTelemetry .NET Automatic Instrumentation logs the profiling configuration at `Debug` log level during the startup.
 You can grep for the string `Continuous profiling configuration:` to see the configuration.